How to File a Homeowner's Insurance Claim After an Incident

 Hopefully you already have an inventory of your stuff, including photos, videos, and receipts.
 If not, start a list and be as descriptive as possible, or your insurance company will assume your $400 Wolf Gourmet Toaster is a $7.88 Walmart special.

 There are deadlines set by Texas law, but insurance companies still find ways to delay.
 Make sure you provide them any requested information quickly.
-If your claim isn’t settled in a timely manner, report it to the Texas Attorney General’s Office at 800-252-8011 or make a claim on the Attorney General's website.
+If your claim isn’t settled in a timely manner, it’s best to talk with an experienced insurance dispute attorney, as they can help guide you through, defend your rights, and get you paid.

 If you aren’t sure about the claim, call your agent or contact the Texas Department of Insurance at 800-252-3439.
-If you receive notice that the claim is denied or underpaid, seek help from a competent attorney.
-Most provide representation on a contingency basis, meaning they only get paid if/when the claim is approved.
+If you receive notice that the claim is denied or underpaid, seek help from a experienced attorneylike those at The Lane Law Firm.
+Our experienced lawyers for home insurance claims know the ins and outs of Texas homeowners insurance claim laws and are fully prepared to handle all types of disputes.
+We work on a contingency basis, meaning we only get paid if/when the claim is approved.